 In some real parallel applications, a message may have to compete for network resources with other multicast messages or even with other unicast messages.
-To examine performance in such situation, results for the mean multicast latency have been gathered in the $8\times8\times8$ mesh in the presence of both multicast (10%) and unicast (90%) traffic (similar studies are outlined in [8, 10, 15]).
+To examine performance in such situation, results for the mean multicast latency have been gathered in the 10×10 mesh in the presence of both multicast (10%) and unicast (90%) traffic (similar studies are outlined in [8, 10, 15]).
 The message size is set at 64 flits and the number of destinations in a given multicast operation has been set to 10 and 20 nodes, respectively.
-The simulation results are provided in Figs. 8 and 9.
-Fig. 8 reports results for 10 destinations while Fig. 9 shows results for 20 destinations.
+The simulation results are provided in Figs. 1 and 2.
+Fig. 1 reports results for 10 destinations while Fig. 2 shows results for 20 destinations.
 Under light traffic, QG, DP and MP have comparable performance behaviour, with MP having a slightly lower latency.
 On the other hand, CP has a higher time.
-This is mainly due to the dominating effect of the start-up latency in such a situation.
-However, under heavy traffic, an opposite behaviour is noticed in that QG performs the best in terms of both latency and throughput, followed by CP.
-More importantly, we can observe from Fig. 9 that as the number of destinations increases the performance advantage of QG becomes more noticeable over that of CP.
-This is mainly because QG alleviates significantly the congestion problem at the source node.
-In contrast, the source node in CP suffers from a higher load and as more destinations are involved in the multicast operation, the more severe this limitation becomes.

-Fig. 8.
-Mean multicast latency in the 8×8×8 mesh.
-Message length is 64 flits, number of destination =10, traffic consists of multicast (10%) and unicast (90%).
+Fig. 1.
+Mean multicast latency in the 10×10 mesh.
+Message length is 64 flits, number of 10 destinations = 10 nodes, traffic consists of multicast (10%) and unicast (90%).

-Fig. 9.
-Mean multicast latency in the 8×8×8 mesh.
-Message length is 64 flits, number of destination 20 nodes, traffic consists of multicast (10%) and unicast (90%)
+Fig. 2.
+Mean multicast latency in the 10×10 mesh.
+Message length is 64 flits, number of destination =20 nodes, traffic consists of multicast (10%) and unicast (90%).